rhulha/GridGame/README.md

 # GridGame contains the following primary methods:

 ### getTile(x,y)
-Get back your custom information class instance that can contains things like counter or kind
+Get back your custom information class instance that can contains things like counter or kind.

 ### setClass(x: number, y: number, class: string)
 Set the HTML style sheet class for a tile (td).